-In part you can and, as a matter of fact, you should.
-The best applications for developing plans and collecting needed information are the applications you use everyday in conducting and managing your business: MS Word, Excel, PowerPoint, MS Project, WordPerfect, Visio, etc. A BCP tool must allow the user to develop needed plans, checklists and supporting recovery information in whatever application desired.
-However, the BCP tool must utilize a database to maintain the most critical and most frequently changing information, such as: Team contact and assignment information, vendor information, incident command center locations, emergency communications and procedures, etc. The tool will be used to maintain and manage information in its database as well as that contained in all documents.
-With knowing the status of all information, the BCP tool then can be used to create consolidated plans consisting of selected documents from any application combined with data from its database to generate current BC Plans.
+To answer the question, "yes" you can and, as a matter of fact, you should.
+The best applications for developing plans and collecting needed information are the applications you use everyday in conducting and managing your business: MS Word, Excel, PowerPoint, MS Project, Visio, etc. A BCP tool must allow the user to develop needed plans, checklists and supporting recovery information in whatever application desired.
+Where the BCP tool comes in is in the need to manage who owns the documents, when were they last updated, when are they due for update again, the critical system or compliance regulation they support, what other teams can have the document included in their plans, etc. This will allow the user, planner and management to know the status of the documents and information that will be relied upon at time of need.
+In addition, the BCP tool must utilize a database to maintain the most critical and most frequently changing information, such as: Team contact and assignment information, vendor information, incident command center locations, emergency communication methods and procedures, etc. The tool will be used to maintain and manage information in its database as well as that contained in all documents.
+Thus, when it comes to building and generating a plan, the BCP tool can be used to select the desired documents under the control of the tool and combine them with reports representing the desired data from its database to generate a current BC Plan.
 The process of using a BCP tool with a database that also accommodates your applications is an effective and proven method to manage all aspects of business continuity and produce plans from current information at anytime in the future.